Create and edit modules

-- Price: select if the module is free or paid
+- Price: whether the module is free or paid

-- Function: select the type of function(s) the module includes (e.g. calculator, gallery, map)
+- Function: the type of function(s) the module includes (e.g. calculator, gallery, map)

-- Works with: select the template type(s) the module can be used in
+- Works with: the template type(s) the module can be used in

-- Provider: select the provider(s) the module is offered by
+- Provider: the provider(s) the module is offered by

-- Once you've decided on a module, hover over it and click View details.
+- Hover over your chosen module and click View details.

 - Click Get module for free or Buy module for $ at the upper right.